sashafr/bibmap/README.md

   - Volume of the publication
   - Number of the publication volume (if not applicable, leave blank)
   - Date of publication
+  IMPORTANT: The language, publication, and author fields should be all be different from each other.
 2. Compress all shapefiles into a zip file.
 3. In your ArcGIS Online account, create a new WebMap and add a layer "from a File", then upload the zipped shapefiles.
 Do NOT select the default, which is to generalize features for web display; select the option to keep original features.   _For the map to be viewed by the public, all layers and the map itself must be made public using the sharing settings in AGOL._